musayazlik/musayazlik/README.md

 <img src='image/Profile.png' align='right' width='200'>
 <p>
-My name is Musa Yazlık.
-I was born in 1997 Kayseri city of Turkey.
-I took my first step into software life by winning the Computer Programming department of Erciyes University Kayseri Vocational School.
-I am currently continuing my education life by studying double universities, namely Eskişehir Osmangazi University Mathematics-Computer Sciences and Anadolu University Management Information Systems.
-I have been dealing with web software since 2017 June.
-At first I started web software with the Php programming language.
-Later on, I also turned to the front end and the design side.
-I am currently i focused entirely on the front end to specialize.
-At the same time, I continue to design on figma as a hobby.
+I am Musa Yazlik, a computer science student and a design lover.
+I began to learn programming when I started to attend computer science classes at the Computer Programming Department of Erciyes University Kayseri Vocational School.
+Currently, I am double majoring in mathematics and computer Science at Eskisehir Osmangazi University and information systems at Anadolu University.
+I am interested in web development and have been improving my skills in various technologies related to web design and development.
+The first technology I learned for web development is the Php programming language.
+As I am interested in full-stack development, I am currently focused more on front-end development.
+I am also learning Figma
 </p>